Transparency and accountability

 Transparency and accountability are fundamental for UNICEF in delivering development and humanitarian results for children.
-Since UNICEF became signatory to the International Aid Transparency Initiative (IATI) in 2012 – which committed the organization to publicly disclose its information on programmes and operations and make it easier for all stakeholders to find, use and compare the standardized data – UNICEF has successfully implemented a series of measures to underpin the principle of transparency in the organization’s operations, including positioning Transparency within the Enablers in UNICEF’s Strategic Plan 2018–2021.
-These efforts not only make information about our work easier to access, understand and use, but further support ongoing endeavors to make the organization more efficient, responsive, collaborative and better able to deliver on its commitments to children, especially the most disadvantaged and marginalized.
+Since UNICEF became signatory to the International Aid Transparency Initiative (IATI) in 2012 – which committed the organization to publicly disclose its information on programmes and operations and make it easier for all stakeholders to find, use and compare standardized data – UNICEF has successfully implemented a series of measures to underpin the principle of transparency in the organization’s operations, including positioning it within the Strategic Plan 2022–2025.

 - Further to becoming a signatory to IATI in 2013, UNICEF prepared an ambitious IATI Implementation Schedule with the aim of implementing it fully by December 2015.
 In June 2013, UNICEF achieved its first milestone, successfully publishing the details of financial and programme information in a standardized format on the registry.